 All research and review articles are peer-reviewed.
 Other types of articles that are not peer-reviewed include editorials, commentary, book reviews, letters to the editor, announcements, Notes from the Field, and Voices from the Hollow, a section that will highlight work, regardless of its source, being done in the community to improve the health of the population.

 This Journal will publish articles (both peer-reviewed research and those that are more narrative in nature) that focus on these key terms: Appalachia, community and economic development, economic opportunity, health disparities, health equity, infrastructure, neighborhood conditions, policy, public health, rural health and rural populations, social determinants of health, and the strengths and assets of the region.

 Ethical Standards and Scientific Integrity

 The editors and staff adhere to the ethical standards established by the Committee on Publication Ethics (COPE; https://publicationethics.org/) and are committed to providing authors with a transparent process in the handling of manuscripts.
 Any alleged breach of scientific integrity (e.g., plagiarism, duplicate publication) will be adjudicated by COPE.
-To maintain the highest integrity for the Journal, each article will be submitted to an online plagiarism-detection program.
+To maintain the highest integrity of the Journal, articles may be submitted to an online plagiarism-detection program.

 In addition, the Journal of Appalachian Health supports the policies of the International Committee of Medical Journal Editors (ICMJE; www.icmje.org).
 Conflict of interest (COI) statements are required of all authors: These should include any potential financial conflict or competing interest and any potential nonfinancial (professional or personal associations, political, institutional) conflict or competing interest.
 Authors will be asked to submit the COI form along with the submission.